quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner 2 years ago
 Hi Angela.
-We are disappointed to hear this, we’ll certainly be sharing your feedback with our leadership team.
+We are disappointed to hear this, we'll certainly be sharing your feedback with our leadership team.
 We'd like to connect with you to learn more about what happened.
 Please reach out to our Social Media Client Care team https://twitter.com/BofA_Help on Twitter or click the Send Message button on our Facebook page https://www.facebook.com/BankofAmerica.
 Thank you. ^susan

 C C